Class Action Attorneys

 A class action is a form of lawsuit where a large group of people collectively bring a claim to court.
 Despite the massive propaganda efforts that corporations have launched against class action litigation, these are the type of lawsuits that make lasting changes for the benefit of consumers.

-NOTE: We are investigating a class action lawsuit against Premera for the 2014 data breach.
-Please email Brad@Stritmatter.com or Catherine@Stritmatter.com if you were insured with Premera between 2002 - present on an individual/self-pay plan.
+NOTE: We are investigating a class action lawsuit against Anthem for the 2014 data breach.
+Please email Catherine@Stritmatter.com if you were insured with Anthem and believe that you were a victim of the breach.

 US Federal Class Action Lawsuits